oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   2. Elements that have the branch category `product_version` form the "product version sibling set" (`PVSS`).
   3. Elements that do not fall into 1 or 2 form the "other branch category sibling set" (`OBCSS`).
 - `PVRSS` is divided in three pairwise disjoint sets:
-  1. Elements that use valid vers form the "product version range sibling set - vers" (`PVRSS-vers`).
+  1. Elements that use valid VERS form the "product version range sibling set - vers" (`PVRSS-vers`).
   2. Elements that use valid vls form the "product version range sibling set - vls" (`PVRSS-vls`).
   3. Elements that do not fall into 1 or 2 form the "product version range sibling set - invalid" (`PVRSS-invalid`).
 - `PVRSS` elements can also be grouped into three pairwise disjoint sets: